Severity

 Sourced from official CPSC enforcement records.
 Verify recall #26526 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #26526) was formally reported on June 4, 2026.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 7,500.

 The documented reason for this recall is: The recalled tents' fiberglass poles can shed fibers, posing an injury risk of skin and eye irritation.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should stop using the tents immediately, disassemble the tents and place the poles in an area where children cannot access them.
 Consumers should contact Tiny Land to receive a free repair … - consumers holding this product should act on that instruction rather than relying on general guidance.